turingschool/mod-0-curriculum/session1/index.md

 - **Leave plenty of whitespace:** Allows you to add more context, write questions, make connections
 - **Draw or diagram often:** Many concepts can be difficult to understand with just words, use drawings/diagrams to help synthesize and frame information
 - **Pen + Paper > Digital:** Don't rely on taking notes on your computer.
 Studies have proven that you will retain more information by physically writing your notes.
 Plus, it will make diagramming and drawing easier!

+## Time Management at Turing
+As you may have heard, the time commitment at Turing is no joke.
+In case you HAVEN'T heard, let's just get it out in the open: many students work harder at Turing than they have ever worked before.
+Remember, this is an accelerated program - you are going to learn the technical and professional skills needed to succeed in demanding, yet high-paying technical careers in only 7ish months!

+Most students estimate they work an **average of 60 hours per week** at Turing- some weeks with fewer hours, some weeks with more hours.
+While at Turing, **time** is your most valuable commodity-  how you use your time will go a long way in determining your overall success in the program!
+And ask any student: time has a way of escaping you at Turing unless you are able to manage it successfully.

+One strategy we've seen our most successful students employ is using some type of calendar system to track, manage and plan their time while in the program.
+A few key notes:
+- Calendaring is a very difficult skill to master - you will need to commit to practicing it in order to improve!
+- Everyone's system, calendar tool, etc. might be a little different, but those who DON'T use any tool typically struggle with time management while at Turing
+- Calendar's are meant to be living documents that can change - unfortunately you can't plan for everything!
+- Managing your time becomes more important as the program progresses and you are balancing the technical curriculum with searching for your first software developer job!

+#### Calendar Analysis - Small Groups
+In small groups, take a look at the following [calendar examples](https://gist.github.com/ericweissman/6c4e0d9b658e0014b981093be8694288).

+Be sure to discuss the following AND jot down your own observations in your notebooks.

+- What stands out about this calendar?
+- Are there any potential issues with this calendar?
+- Are there any aspects of this calendar you would want to include on your own?

+After discussing in groups, we will share out observations as a whole!

+#### Calendar Tips from Successful Students
+A few helpful tips to building a strong calendar...
+- Color coding your calendar can give you a quick snapshot of how you are allocating your time
+- Purposefully build in scheduled time for health, wellness and whatever else you need to be your best self!
+If you don't plan for it - chances are it won't happen
+- Turing moves fast, but it is still a marathon.
+How can you make sure you are creating a sustainable schedule/routine?
+- Build in time each week to reflect on how well you stuck to your schedule.
+Be graceous to yourself and adjust the upcoming week
+- Avoid context shifting too frequently - this can be extremely exhausting!
+It is better to have dedicated blocks of time for particular tasks as opposed to focusing on a bunch of separate tasks within one block of time

 ## BREAK